Lusito/tsx-dom/packages/tsx-dom-ssr/docs/passing-props-deeply.md

 ## `createContext`

-`createContext` is similar to react context in that it allows you to specify providers locally and even override them for some children.
+`createContext` is similar to context in React in that it allows you to specify providers locally and even override them for some children.

 First, define your context like this: